ASKnetCommunity/Antifraud-Bootcamp/README.md

 ## Number Of Participants
 25 participants
 ## Tools Used
-Internet bundles
+- Internet bundles
-whiteboard
+- Whiteboard
-laptops
+- Laptops
-HMDI Cables
+- HMDI Cables
-tables
+- Tables
-chairs and
+- Chairs and
-markers,pens,books
+- Stationary like markers,pens,books